This men's helmet can be used for a variety of riding purposes, including snowmobiles, and is well-liked for its sun visor.

 Every snowmobile helmet is required to reach certain safety standards.
 There are no “bad” ones, but the style of helmet is more than just personal preference.
 It can also have a major impact on performance and comfort.

-Dual sport snowmobile helmets: These are snocross- or motocross-style models but with a tight-fitting face shield for better comfort.
+These are snocross- or motocross-style models but with a tight-fitting face shield for better comfort.
 A breath box (a cover over the nose and mouth) directs air away from the shield to reduce fogging.
-Though not quite as aerodynamic as a full face helmet, it’s unlikely to make much difference at snowmobile speeds.
+Though not quite as aerodynamic as a full-face helmet, it’s unlikely to make much difference at snowmobile speeds.

-Full face snowmobile helmets: These are among the most comfortable and quiet thanks to the aerodynamic shape.
+These are among the most comfortable and quiet thanks to their aerodynamic shape.
 Good ones can be worn all day without excessive fatigue because they don’t get the buffeting suffered by more aggressive designs.
 Heat buildup can be a problem, but the ventilation system usually combats this effectively.

 Shell: The helmet shell is usually made of either ABS plastic or polycarbonate.
 Both are very strong and have been used for motorcycle helmets for years.
 Polycarbonate is a little lighter and has slightly higher impact resistance.
 You may see “polycarbonate composite” or “polycarbonate alloy” in descriptions, which sounds impressive but really just indicates the addition of acrylic to make production easier.
 It doesn’t have any real effect on the strength of the helmet.